Erikwink/unit-converter/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE.TXT) file for details.

 ## Testing
-The module is tested using manul tests.
+The module is tested using manul tests and automated tests.
-See test page more info [Tests](./TEST-REPORT.md)
+See test page more info [Tests](./TEST-REPORT.md) And [Automated-test](./test-reports/reports/test-report.md)